 Brink Brewing (photo: White Lotus Photography)

 Along with the existing tours, the Brewing Heritage Trail highlights historic buildings and sites in Over-the-Rhine.
-You can download an app to experience a self-guided tour of the area.
 And be sure to stop by some of the local breweries where you can take tours and clink pints.